charliecalvert/CloudNotes/Isit320/Week11.md

 Things you must have in the final:

-- At least three levels
 - Predefined sprite positions for each level
 - At least 75 separate unit tests
 - Testing coverage at 90 percent for at least three files of 100 lines or more.
 - Testing at 65 percent or better for all JavaScript files
 - Module refactoring for Characters.js or your equivelent

+- You must load the predefined sprites from a JSON file or database.
+Typically, you would at least need to include the X, Y coordinates of the sprite in the file or database document/record.

+Optional:

+- At least three levels (Ok, predefined levels is now optional)
 - Each level has a difference predefined set of sprites:

 	- Village/Tower Sprites (Encounter Sprites)